by J.W. Wargo

 It’s only a matter of time before this bastard primetime preacher tracks this TV messiah down and forces him to help bring about the second coming of the Great TV in the Sky.
 Static be praised!

 Jeremy is not a willing participant in this Second Coming, I would say.
-Though on some level he probably sees a rational side to the Church’s prophecy, I mean he is inexplicably turning into an bonafide, wood paneled, knob turning, old school styled television set, he still rejects the actions taken by the Church and their leader to make the prophecy a reality.
+Though on some level he probably sees a rational side to the Church’s prophecy, I mean he is inexplicably turning into a bonafide, wood-paneled, knob turning, old school styled television set, he still rejects the actions taken by the Church and their leader to make the prophecy a reality.

 I will say, as well, that as far as Cult leaders go, the man in white is on the saner side of things.
 He claims direct contact and communication from the Great TV, and Jeremy’s existence appears to corroborate this, enough for his congregation to believe him without question.